niplav/site/microfiction.md

 > WHICH "PARETO TANGENT" CRAFTILY POINTS AT
 > MY CYBORG CORTEX, MASHED TO SHAITAN WITH ADAM

-> ABU-BAKR ABSOLUTELY NAILS THE REGISTRAR
+> ABU-BAKR ABSOLUTELY NAILS THE CLANKER REGISTRAR
-> TURKMEN TRADERS ADAGE, SPOKEN ABOARD IN CROAKED WHISPER
+> TURKMEN TRADERS ADAGE, ABOARD IN CROAKED WHISPAR

 ------------------